bartwojcik/cifar-template/README.md

 # A simple PyTorch CIFAR-10 classification template.

+(Untested)

+Saves/checkpoints the model approximately each 5 minutes.

+Uses Tensorboard for logging.

 Code should be self-explanatory.
-Untested.